WICG/view-transitions/scoped-transitions.md

 ## Current status

-Scoped View Transitions is nearly ready for developer trials.
+Scoped View Transitions is now ready for developer trials.
 See [Known issues](#Known-issues), below.

 The feature has been proposed to the CSS Working Group